 4. Claims with Amount paid by all

 This report can be used as a comparative analysis of the previous two reports.
-This will list the amount paid for each claim to monitor what you pay vs what your insurers pay.
 The goal of this report is to be able to compare and make changes that optimize payouts wherever possible.
+The report lists the amount paid for each claim to monitor what you pay vs what your insurers pay.
 This report would also reveal trends in claims causing the largest payouts.
 Risk departments can use this data to advocate for capital spending initiatives that mitigate those claims.
 For example, if a company paid out a significant amount from automobile accidents, it may consider financing training resources for fleet drivers in order to reduce the frequency of this claim type.
 Trends revealed in this report inform the nature of risk management initiatives that will have a significant impact and return on investment.

 5. Loss Run Year to Date

-Loss runs are detailed reports about your organization’s claims history.
+Loss runs are detailed reports about your organization’s claims history, telling insurers the story of your risk and whether you will be a profitable client.
 This is a large report detailing all claims (closed, opened, reopened), showing all losses in the run of the year and every financial implication associated with each claim.
 The same way banks use credit scores to identify good candidates for loans, insurance companies will use loss run history to determine how risky you are to insure.
 It is critical to monitor your loss run to help you make decisions that improve your risk profile.
-Loss run reports tell insurers the story of your risk and whether you will be a profitable client.
-Optimizing your risk program with information from your loss run will help avoid increased premiums and even loss of coverage if the insurer considers you to be too risky.
+Optimizing risk programs with information from your loss run will help avoid increased premiums and even loss of coverage if the insurer considers you to be too risky.